The Lion King (2019 film): Other territories

 The film was expected to gross around $450 million over its first 10 days of a global release, including $160–170 million from its worldwide opening weekend.
 In China, where it released a week prior to the rest of the world, the film was projected to debut to $50–60 million.
-It ended up opening to $54.2 million, besting the debuts of The Jungle Book and Beauty and the Beast.
-Over its first 8 days of global release, the film made a total of 751 million, including $351.8 million from overseas territories.
+It ended up opening to $54.2 million, besting the debuts of live-action remakes The Jungle Book and Beauty and the Beast.
+Over its first 8 days of global release, the film made a total of $751 million, including $351.8 million from overseas territories.
 This included $269.4 million from its opening weekend (sans China), with its largest countries being the United Kingdom, Ireland and Malta ($20.8 million), France ($19.6 million), Mexico ($18.7 million), Brazil ($17.9 million), South Korea ($17.7 million), Australia ($17.1 million), and Russia ($16.7 million, second-largest ever in the country), as well as $6 million in the Netherlands, the best opening of a film ever in the country.
 As of September 16, 2019, the film's top 10 largest markets were China ($120.4 million), the United Kingdom, Ireland and Malta ($91.3 million), France ($79 million), Brazil ($69.1 million, second-highest all time in the country), Japan ($60 million), Germany ($53.8 million), Mexico ($51.8 million), Russia ($47.3 million), Australia ($42.8 million), and Italy ($40 million).
 The film became the first animated and musical film to gross $1 billion at overseas box office.

 As of September 2019, the film became the highest-grossing film of all time in the Netherlands ($30.2 million), surpassing previous record held by Titanic ($28.5 million including re-release) and South Africa (R107.6 million, $7.29 million), surpassing Black Panther in local currency terms (in dollar terms, is still second-highest of all time).
 Meanwhile, the film become the highest-grossing films of 2019 in many other countries and regions: Austria, Belgium and Luxembourg, Bulgaria, France, Algeria, Monaco, Morocco and Tunisia, Italy, Lithuania, Norway, Portugal and Angola, Russia, Serbia and Montenegro, Slovenia, Sweden, Switzerland, and Spain.
 It is also the highest-grossing foreign film of 2019 in Poland In India, the film grossed $26.3 million, making it the fourth-highest-grossing Hollywood or foreign films of all time, highest-grossing animated film of all time (both local and foreign films), and one of top 50 highest-grossing films of all time in India.
-In Europe, Middle East, and Africa the film surpass Avengers: Endgame to become the fourth-highest-grossing film of all time and highest-grossing film of 2019 across the region.
+In Europe, Middle East, and Africa, the film surpassed Avengers: Endgame to become the fourth-highest-grossing film of all time and highest-grossing film of 2019 across the region.